audio-pattern-ranger/apr/docs/intro/install.rst

 Installation
 ============

-APR can be installed on any unix-like system supporting Python 3.
+APR can be installed on any OS supporting Python 3 and PyTorch.

 Debian Dependencies
 -------------------